danos/vyatta-dataplane/tests/whole_dp/readme.md

 ### Why did we choose this model

-We chose this model (as opposed to per file tests) because we wanted to be able to test the dataplane as a whole.
+We chose this model (as opposed to the per file tests) because we wanted to be able to test the dataplane as a whole.
 This approach gives the following benefits:

 - test the dataplane from observable input/output